tedhavelka/directory-bookmarker/README.md

 [ ]  factor to separate file declarations and assignments to custom env variables

+- 2021-09-24 FRI -

+[ ]  add support for paths which contain white space

 A summary comment on directory bookmarker "to do" tasks, there are as of 2021 August four areas of script action which contributor Ted looking to factor into separate shell scripts.
 These script actions include:

 1.  script help contents and display routine
 2.  command aliases, e.g. "alias rm='rm -i'"
-3.  $PATH amendments to separate file
+3.  given user's ${PATH} amendments
 4.  custom environment variable declarations and assignments

 In particular tasks or functions 3 and 4 are most particular to given end users, and are not related to the convenience of storing (bookmarking) often visited paths.
 Directory bookmarker is not huge, but it has grown over some years and is harder to maintain in a clean, concise fashion.
 Such a factoring of environmental configuration tasks could make the bookmarker project easier to use and develop.